 By Li Xin

-What is faith?
-Under comfortable environments, with our works going well and family lives being peaceful, many of us will have the faith to follow the Lord, actively reading the Bible and attending meetings; however, once something unpleasant happens, we will become weak immediately.
-For example, when we are facing living difficulties because of losing our jobs, when our families lose peace due to something against our wishes happening, or when we are always refused a new job in spite of our praying, we begin losing our.
-Then, in consideration of all these things, what is real faith exactly?
+What is true faith?
+Many people think: “I believe one hundred percent that there is a God.
+This is.”
+In truth, only admitting that there is a God, that is, admitting God’s existence, doesn’t represent true faith in God.
+For instance, under comfortable environments, with our works going well and family lives being peaceful, many of us will believe that there is a God and have the faith to follow God, actively reading the Bible and attending meetings; however, once something unpleasant happens, we will become weak immediately.
+When our families lose peace due to something against our wishes happening, or when we are always refused a new job in spite of our praying, we begin losing our faith in God.
+When God’s work does not conform to our notions, we even lose faith in God completely.
+Are these not the manifestations of not having true faith in God?
+Then, what is true faith exactly?

 Job was the richest man in the east; however, in the trials, in a very short time, all his possessions were robbed by bandits and his sons and daughters were crushed to death in the collapse of his house.
 Facing all this, Job didn’t complain against God, because he had seen a lot of God’s deeds through all things and thus deeply understood that everything he owned was bestowed by God.
 Therefore, even though God took away everything from him, he never lost his faith in God because of losses in his own interests, and instead he said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 Afterward, Job was covered with sores.
 When his wife advised him to curse God, he said, “You speak as one of the foolish women speaks.
 What? shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 Because of his true faith, Job was able to obey God’s orchestrations and arrangements in the trials, thus bearing resounding witness.
 In the end, he saw the back of Jehovah God and heard His voice.

-In summary, it can be seen that true faith reveals itself in trials and refinements.
-Though the circumstances that Job and Moses encountered were not the same, they were similar in that when faced with adversities, they still prayed to and praised God and maintained their faith in Him, no matter what He did.
-Therefore, in the end, they received God’s approval and blessings.
 We can see from these facts that every environment we encounter is arranged specifically for each of us by God, and that God’s intention is to perfect our faith and our knowledge of God, and also to purify us.
-The trials for Job elevated his faith in God and knowledge of God; the refinements Moses experienced made him cast off his temper and naturalness and be qualified to be used by God.
-Though we haven’t encountered circumstances like theirs, their experiences give us the right direction: No matter what hardships or setbacks we meet with in our life, no matter what misfortunes befall our family, we must not denyand must have true faith in God’s sovereignty and omnipotence just like Job and Moses, and we are still able to and rely on God to face those adversities with obedience.
-At this point, we will have achieved true faith in God and gained more knowledge of Him.
+The refinements Moses experienced made him cast off his temper and naturalness and be qualified to be used by God; after Job underwent the trials, his true faith had stood the test.
+Though we haven’t encountered circumstances like theirs, their experiences give us the right direction: No matter what hardships or setbacks we meet with in our life, no matter what misfortunes befall our family, we must have true faith in God’s sovereignty and omnipotence just like Job and Moses, and we should seek to satisfy God and obey Him, learn the lesson we ought to learn, not pandering to the weaknesses of the flesh or blaming God.
+Then true faith may gradually arise within us.

 Thank you for visiting our site!
 Now, plagues, earthquakes, fires, insect plagues, floods, etc., are occurring frequently around the world.
 The final disaster prophesied in the Bible is coming.
 How can we welcome the second coming of Christ, be raptured before God, and gain His protection?
 Please click the button below to talk with us so that we may find the way.